unoplatform/workshops/tube-player/modules/11-App-finalization/README.md

     ```diff
     -.Source(new BitmapImage(new Uri("https://picsum.photos/384/40")))
-    +.Source("ms-appx:///navigation_bar.png")
+    +.Source("ms-appx:///Assets/navigation_bar.png")
     ```

     The reason for using the *png* extension is that the image gets internally translated to PNG format (see [Get started with Uno.Resizetizer](xref:Uno.Resizetizer.GettingStarted#how-it-works)).

 ## Import the TubePlayer splash screen

-Right-click the following image and save it in the *TubePlayer.Base* project.
+Right-click the following image and save it in the *TubePlayer* project.
 Under the *Splash* folder, override the existing *splash_screen.svg* file with it.

 ![TubePlayer splash screen](splash_screen.svg)

 ## Import the TubePlayer app icon

-Right-click the following image and save it in the *TubePlayer.Base* project.
+Right-click the following image and save it in the *TubePlayer* project.
 Under the *Icons* folder, override the existing *icon_foreground.svg* image with it.

 ![TubePlayer app icon](icon_foreground.svg)